Getting Started with Product Import and Export

 This tutorial shows you how to bulk create and update products using CSV import/export so you can launch collections faster, keep prices accurate, and reduce manual work.

-- By standardizing your import process you cut catalog update time from hours to minutes, reduce data errors that lead to returns, and accelerate campaign launches.
+Business Impact: Reduce manual data entry, speed up catalog launches, and standardize data quality to decrease returns and support tickets.
+By standardizing your import process you cut catalog update time from hours to minutes, reduce data errors that lead to returns, and accelerate campaign launches.
 Example: Updating 500 SKUs manually (30 seconds each) takes ~4 hours; with import (~10 minutes prep + ~5 minutes processing) it's ~15 minutes, saving >3.5 hours per update cycle.

-- Set up a repeatable import/export workflow to bulk create, update, or retire products using CSV.
+What You'll Achieve: Set up a repeatable import/export workflow to bulk create, update, or retire products using CSV.

 Learning Journey Overview